Splitting differential equations using Galois theory: Preliminaries

 \subsection{Internality and binding groups}

-In this article, we work, unless specified otherwise, in a sufficiently saturated model $\calU$ of some totally transcendental theory $T$, eliminating imaginaries.
+In this article, we work, unless specified otherwise, in a sufficiently saturated model $\calU$ of some $\omega$-stable theory $\mathrm{Th}$, eliminating imaginaries.
 We will make use, without mentioning it, of the fact that in this context, type-definable groups are always definable (see \cite[Corollary 5.19]{poizat2001stable}).
 Definable will always mean definable over some parameters, and we will always specify the parameters when relevant.
 When $p$ is a type, we denote $p(\calU)$ the set of realizations of $p$ in $\calU$, and similarly for realizations of definable sets.
 We will often conflate definable sets and types with their set of realizations in $\calU$.
 For example, we may say that that a definable group $G$ acts on a type $p$ to mean that it acts on $p(\calU)$.
-For this preliminary subsection, we fix an algebraically closed set of parameters $A$.
+We fix a set of parameters $A$.

 We will assume familiarity with geometric stability theory, for which a good reference is \cite{pillay1996geometric}.

 Our results will make heavy use of the binding group of an internal type.
 Most of the literature uses binding groups over a fixed definable set, but we will sometimes need to work over a family of types.
 We recall the definition of (almost) internality in that case: